 - All FDA and sponsor required documentation and correspondence

 - Appropriate and complete source documentation used to determine eligibility

 - Clinic charts/medical records (depending on the study)

 Who will receive the study site visit report?

-The QAIP coordinator submits the site visit report to the Associate Vice President for Research Integrity.
-The site visit report will be shared via IRBNet with the IRB.
+The QAIP coordinator submits the site visit report to the Vice President for Research.
+The site visit report will be shared via IRBNet with the IRB and with the PI.
 (The IRB makes the final determination regarding recommendations and required actions, if any).